 Even if you don’t come from a design background, you can take refuge in the fact that every visual out there can be broken down into basic design principles.
 It’s these principles that will elevate your infographic from “it’ll get the job done” to “pretty darn incredible.”

 This is why we’ve pieced together the holy trinity of pro tips that will make your infographic both stunning and effective.
+Give these tips a try with Piktochart for free by simply creating an account.

 1. Pick the Right Set of Colors